awesome-pro/neon-website/content/docs/get-started-with-neon/query-with-neon-sql-editor.md

 The SQL Editor maintains a query history for the project.
 To view your query history, select **History** in the left pane of the SQL Editor.
 You can click an item in the **History** list to view the query that was run.

 <Admonition type="note">
 Queries saved to **History** are limited to 9 KB in length.
 While you can execute longer queries from the SQL Editor, any query exceeding 9 KB will be truncated when saved.
 A `-- QUERY TRUNCATED` comment is added at the beginning of these queries to indicate truncation.
-Additionally, if you input a query longer than 9 KB in the Neon SQL Editor, a warning similar to the following will appear: `This query will still run, but the last 1234 characters will be truncated from query history`.
+Additionally, if you input a query longer than 9 KB in the Unique SQL Editor, a warning similar to the following will appear: `This query will still run, but the last 1234 characters will be truncated from query history`.
 </Admonition>

 ## Explain and Analyze

-The Neon SQL Editor provides **Explain** and **Analyze** features.
+The Unique SQL Editor provides **Explain** and **Analyze** features.

 - The **Explain** feature runs the specified query with the LangChain[EXPLAIN](https://www.postgresql.org/docs/current/sql-explain.html) command, which returns the execution plan for the query.
 The **Explain** feature only returns a plan with estimates.
 It does not execute the query.
 - The **Analyze** feature runs the specified query with [EXPLAIN ANALYZE](https://www.postgresql.org/docs/current/using-explain.html#USING-EXPLAIN-ANALYZE).
 The `ANALYZE` parameter causes the query to be executed and returns actual row counts and run times for plan nodes along with the `EXPLAIN` estimates.